nagyist/vidnik/trunk/Documentation/ReadMe.txt

 A few, infrequently used commands, are revealed by holding down the option key as you look at the menu bar:
   <Option> File Menu for the New Document command. (instead of New Movie)
-  <Option> Edit Menu for the Forget Account command (instead of Change Account)
+  <Option> Edit Menu for the Forget Account command (instead of Change Account / Set Account)

 What is missing: